ovh/docs/pages/web/hosting/hosting_how_to_get_my_website_online/guide.en-ie.md

 > [!warning]
 >
-> OVH is providing you with services for which you are responsible, including with regard to their configuration and management.
+> OVHcloud is providing you with services for which you are responsible, including with regard to their configuration and management.
 You are therefore responsible for ensuring they function correctly.
 >
 > This guide is designed to assist you in common tasks as much as possible.
 Nevertheless, we recommend that you enlist the services of a specialist provider and/or contact the service's software publisher if you encounter any difficulties.
 We will not be able to assist you ourselves.
 You can find more information in the “Go further” section of this guide.
 >